 Unfortunately, a common misconception with VA loans is that they’re an option for the average homebuyer.
 In truth, VA loans are available only to U.S. veterans, service members, and their spouses (or surviving spouses).
 Applicants must meet the minimum active-duty service requirements set forth by the VA, and hold an honorable or general discharge due to a hardship, reduction in force, or for convenience of the government.
 Additionally, requirements can be met if a discharge was due to a service-connected disability.

-Anyone applying for a VA-backed home loan with a COE must still meet the lender’s minimum criteria to receive financing.
+Anyone applying for a VA mortgage loan with a COE must still meet the lender’s minimum criteria to receive financing.
 That starts with providing documentation used to verify your military employment history, creditworthiness, and anything that can help paint a strong picture of your overall financial situation.

 These documents could include: